msusicky/ockovani-covid/README.md

 Aplikace se skládá z modulu fetcher, pak samotného webu a skriptu, který web stáhne a publikuje na github pages.
 Tento krok je realizován proto, že nechceme vystavovat veřejně aplikační server a chceme přenést zátěž na prostředky Githubu.
 Navíc jde o statické stránky, u kterých není problém obsloužit mnoho tisíc lidí současně.

+## Important to know
+In order to get the data a scraper is run against the reservation system.
+As long as the the sample data is accessible through github pages and the development server, **please do not run the scraper locally, this might cause additional stress to the rezervation system!**

 # How to run it [ENG]

 ## Quick start with docker-compose